Bible Study

 The lepers looked at each other.
 You only went to the priests if your leprosy was gone.
 Only the priests could issue a clean bill of health so you could return to your family.

-As they held up their decayed limbs, they were asking, "Why go unless we're healed?"
-They looked over to Jesus again, but he was conversing with Peter and John, and they didn't catch his eyes.
+As they held up their decaying limbs, they were asking, "Why go unless we're healed?"
+They looked over to Jesus again, but he had turned away, conversing with Peter and John.
+So the lepers began their trek towards the town of priests; it was something.

-Bart looked around in time to catch a smile at the corners of Jesus' mouth.
+Bart looked back at Jesus and his band just in time catch a smile flirting at the corners of Jesus' mouth.
 The healing hadn't occurred as the lepers stood looking and wondering.
 It had taken place as they had begun to obey Jesus' words.
 "As they went" they were healed.

-Suddenly a lone figure broke from the circle of rejoicing ex-lepers.
-He bounded over the little creek and raced towards them, rags fluttering behind him.
+Suddenly Bart broke from the circle of rejoicing ex-lepers.
+He bounded over the little creek and raced towards Jesus' band, rags fluttering behind him.
 He sped toward Jesus and then landed on his knees before the Master in a cloud of fine dust.

-He spoke just a phrase — "Thank you, Master" — in a sort of broken accent, the accent of Samaria.
+He spoke just a phrase -- "Thank you, Master" -- in his broken accent of Samaria.
 Then he just knelt there sobbing.

-Jesus spoke now, not really to the leper, but beyond him somehow, as if to the whole world.
+Jesus spoke now, not really to Bart, but beyond him somehow, as if to the whole world.
 "Were not all ten cleansed?
 Where are the other nine?
 Was no one found to return and give praise to God except this foreigner?"

 Bart's mind spun.
-He thought of the countless times God had answered his prayers, provided for his family, given him work, healed his sickly daughter.
+He thought of the countless times God had answered his prayers before his leprosy, provided for his family, given him work, healed his sickly daughter.
 How often had he really said "Thanks"?
-Too often he had taken these blessings for granted, rejoicing in his good fortune, but seldom racing back to the Giver with a word of heartfelt thanks on his lips.
+So often he had taken these blessings for granted, rejoicing in his good fortune, but never racing to the Giver with a word of heartfelt thanks on his lips.

 Bart looked up.
-The leper band was now heading off towards the priests' village.
-They had received physical healing, indeed, but the man at Jesus' feet had received a healing of his whole person.
+The rest of the leper band was now heading off towards the priests' village.
+They had received physical healing, indeed, but at Jesus' feet, Bart had received a healing of his whole person.
 As Jesus helped him up, he said, "Rise and go.
 Your faith has made you whole."

-The newly-whole Samaritan embraced Jesus.
-Then they stood there for a moment looking at one another — smile meeting smile.
+Bart embraced Jesus.
+Then they stood there for a moment looking at one another -- smile meeting smile.
 The gift of healing had sent him the message of God's love, but thanks had brought him home.

 In-depth Bible study books